-At TISBI College in Kazan, a set of educational methods has been developed and implemented for students with special needs.
-This includes original developments ranging from specialized gaming technologies to adapted workbooks.
-The new approaches are based on combining different types of information perception: visual, tactile, auditory, and kinesthetic.
+TISBI College in Kazan has developed and implemented a set of educational methods for students with special needs.
+These are original developments, ranging from specialized game technologies to adapted workbooks.
+The new approaches are based on a combination of different types of information perception: visual, tactile, auditory, and kinesthetic.

 In the 2024-2025 academic year, the college has a record number of students with disabilities - 35 people, which is three times more than in 2021.
-They are studying in seven specialties, with "Information Systems and Programming" (11 people) and "Law and Social Security" (10 people) being the most popular.
+They are studying in seven specialties, with the most popular being "Information Systems and Programming" (11 people) and "Law and Social Security" (10 people).

-"Our teachers don't just adapt existing teaching methods, but create unique educational tools that take into account the individual characteristics of each student.
-This ensures quality vocational education for all students, regardless of their health capabilities," notes Tamara Fedorova, Director of TISBI College.
+"Our teachers do not just adapt existing teaching methods, but create unique educational tools that take into account the individual characteristics of each student.
+This allows us to provide quality vocational education for all students, regardless of their health capabilities," notes Tamara Fedorova, Director of TISBI College.

-Dina Safina, a teacher of financial disciplines, has developed innovative gaming methods for studying economics.
+Dina Safina, a teacher of financial disciplines, has developed innovative game methods for studying economics.
 Her game "EcoCosmos" uses magnetic elements with cosmic images to explain complex financial indicators.
-The game is complemented by the "Economic Puzzles", which helps students master the principles of profit and loss formation of an enterprise.
-According to the developer, special attention is paid to the principle of "from simple to complex" with an emphasis on the creative component, which allows each student to develop at their own pace.
+The game is complemented by the puzzle "Economic Fifteen", which helps students master the principles of profit and loss formation of an enterprise.
+According to the developer, special attention is paid to the principle "from simple to complex" with an emphasis on the creative component, which allows each student to develop at their own pace.

 Psychological and pedagogical support is provided by a clinical psychologist, a graduate of the Institute of Psychology and Education of KFU, Olga Kislitsyna.
-In her work, she uses methods of psychodynamic approach and cognitive-behavioral therapy, complementing them with art therapy and metaphorical maps.
-During her time at the college, the psychologist has created more than 30 original training programs for working with various psychological states.
+In her work, she uses methods of psychodynamic approach and cognitive-behavioral therapy, complementing them with art therapy and metaphorical cards.
+During her work at the college, the psychologist has created more than 30 original training programs for working with various psychological states.

-Of particular interest to students is the psychological game "My Family - My Future" developed by Kislitsyna and the art therapy technique "My Portrait".
+Of particular interest to students is the psychological game "My Family - My Future" and the art therapy technique "My Portrait" developed by Kislitsyna.
 The latter is specially adapted for working with students with severe visual impairments.
-The technique is aimed at increasing self-esteem and improving emotional state, as well as helping to develop skills of independent emotion regulation.
+The technique is aimed at increasing self-esteem and improving emotional state, and also helps to develop skills of independent emotion regulation.

 The effectiveness of the implemented methods is confirmed by the success of students in professional competitions.
 At the Republican stage of the VIII National Championship